linkteralab/fullstack_developer_assignment/README.md

 ## We care about

-1) Writing formatted and highly readable code.
+* Writing formatted and highly readable code.
-2) Displaying error and action messages to the user in appropriate ways.
+* Displaying error and action messages to the user in appropriate ways.
-3) Writing error-free code from SonarQube etc. applications.
+* Writing error-free code from SonarQube etc. applications and writing unit tests - if applicable.
-4) Writing unit tests.
-5) Writing the comment / explanation lines if needed.
+* Writing the comment / explanation lines if needed.

+Complete the assignment with as much effort as you see fit.
+Don't hesitate to contact us for anything.

+Good luck and happy coding.